slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Identify keystone habits (e.g. waking up early)
 - Buy yourself time.
 Delegate.

-HOWEVER...

-> *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*
+HOWEVER, the more centralized the enemy, the more devastating becomes a blow at its leader.

 <!--
+Work by layers: functional -> perfect;
+Do less to achieve more.
+Make the basics in life and you're good to go.
+You don't need to optimise.
+> *'Without commitment, you cannot have depth in anything, whether it's a relationship, a business or a hobby.' -- Neil Strauss*

 > *'Learn what is to be taken seriously and laugh at the rest.' -- Hermann Hesse*
 2) Manage emotions to better manage time: it’s your beliefs that create your feelings, not reality. procrastination is a mood-management technique